NoraTomas/TDT4242/README.md

  in the project.

- Afterwards, in your browser, navigate to the following links to check that the use cases are finished:
+ Afterwards, in your browser, navigate to the following links to check that the use cases are finished.
+To create an admin user please use the following command in your terminal:

+ - "python manage.py createsuperuser"

  1) http://127.0.0.1:8000/register/ - To register a new user
  1.1) http://127.0.0.1:8000/login - To login a user